Comprehensive guides

 • Civil liability abroad : coverage for damages caused to third parties

-Important note : These coverages ONLY concern legitimate unforeseen events, never violations of customs regulations.
+Important note : these coverages ONLY concern legitimate unforeseen events, never violations of customs regulations.

 What insurance policies never cover